 The Billy Graham Rule States No Man Should Be Alone With A Woman

 Graham knew of many evangelical preachers who faced accusations of impropriety.
 He and his companions attempted to avert such allegations by creating a set of rules to follow called the Modesto Manifesto, which is where the Billy Graham Rule emerged.
 The manifesto, more than anything else, stressed the danger of sexual immorality.

 Graham wrote, “We pledged among ourselves to avoid any situation that would have even the appearance of compromise or suspicion.
 From that day on, I did not travel, meet, or eat alone with a woman other than my wife.”

 The Men Prayed To God To Stay 'Clean'

 The men believed temptation was everywhere.
 In The Billy Graham Story, author John Pollock described how the ministers resisted the material world:

 They avoided situations that would put them alone with a woman - lunch, a counseling session, even a ride to an auditorium or an airport.
 On the road, they roomed in close proximity to each other as an added margin of social control.
 And always, they prayed for supernatural assistance in keeping them "clean."

 Mike Pence Revealed He Follows The Billy Graham Rule

-In 2017, The Washington Post resurrected a 2012 piece on Vice President Mike Pence, where he said he never eats alone with a woman other than his wife.
-Clearly, he was referring to the Billy Graham Rule.
-Not surprisingly, the public met Pence's statement with mockery and criticized the practice as sexist and demeaning toward women.
+In 2017, the Washington Post resurrected a 2012 piece on Vice President Mike Pence, where he said he never eats alone with a woman other than his wife - he was referring to the Billy Graham Rule.
+The public met Pence's statement with mockery, and criticized the practice as sexist and demeaning toward women.

 His remark sparked a debate about discrimination, faith, propriety, and the sexualization of women.
 Social media spread the fire.
 The public felt his comment portrayed women as temptresses, and men as weak-willed beings unable to resist their sexual urges.